 All students enrolled in the course will be required to take the AP Psychology exam in May.
-AP Exams include a mandatory fee charged by the College Board which must be paid by in advance prior to taking the exam.
+AP Exams include a mandatory fee charged by the College Board which must be paid prior to taking the exam.

-Grades: 11, 12 Prerequisite: 88 or higher in Honors Western Civilization I (614, 615) or Honors American History I & II (692, 693) or permission of the Department Chair.
+Prerequisite: 88 or higher in Honors Western Civilization I (614, 615) or Honors American History I & II (692, 693) or permission of the Department Chair.